Ebiroll/qemu_esp32/README.md

 ## Update July 2018

-The latest version of qemu, then this should not be a problem
+The latest version of qemu rtc emulation  is a little better, then this is no longer a problem.
 With the 3.1 version of esp-idf you might get stuck here..

     W (2061) clk: still waiting for source selection RTC